 It is the responsibility of the organisation that has legal authority to authorise the PGD, to ensure that all legal and governance requirements are met.
 The authorising body accepts governance responsibility for the appropriate use of the PGD.

-NHSE North East and Yorkshire authorises this PGD for use by the services or providers listed below:
+NHSE, Integrated Care Board or other authorised commissioner authorises this PGD for use by the services or providers listed below:

-Authorised for use by the following organisations and/or services NHS England (NHSE) commissioned immunisation services or NHS Trust providing immunisation services.
+Authorised for use by the following organisations and/or services